 Once government authority approves the application, then it will publish in the Trademark Journals to raise any objection regarding the applications.
 But, If no objection arises within 3 months or 120 days in few cases, then the brand name is accepted and proceeds further for the trademark certification.

-6. Issuance of Trademark Registration Certificate
+6. Issuance of Trademark Registration Certificate In India

 If there will be no objection regarding the application within 3 months, then the registrar of Trademark accepts the application and issues the Trademark Certificate.